1. What is Basic Social Security II (Arbeitslosengeld II)?

 Assets located abroad must also be stated.
 We must examine individually if it will come to the liquidation of this object ( as a non- owner-occupied property ).

 61. Which asset allowance amounts are there?

 Recipients of basic social security II and their partners who are of age and are in need of assistance are entitled to a property allowance of 150 Euros per completed year, at least 3,100 Euros, and a maximum of 9,750 - 10,050 Euros (ranked according to year of birth).
-For persons who were born before 1.1.1948, the deduction is 520 Euro per completed year.
-The maximum limit here is 33,800 Euros.
-Each child who is not of age and is in need of assistance is entitled to a deduction to the amount of 3,100 Euros.
+Each child under 18 and is in need of assistance is entitled to a deduction to the amount of 3,100 Euros.

 Under certain conditions, you are entitled to an allowance of 750 Euros per year for your retirement provisions, to a maximum of 50,250 Euros.
 In addition, retirement provisions (Riester pension plans) should be should be discontinued from assets at the legally required level.

 In addition, each member of the need community has an allowance of 750 Euros for necessary purchases.